CP1404/Practicals/prac_04/README.md

         The largest number is 20
         The average of the numbers is 6.2

-2.  **Woefully inadequate security checker...**
+2.  **Woefully inadequate security checker**
+    (Still in the same file)
     Copy the following list of usernames into a new Python file:

-    `usernames = ['jimbo', 'giltson98', 'derekf', 'WhatSup', 'NicolEye', 'swei45', 'BaseInterpreterInterface', 'BaseStdIn', 'Command', 'ExecState', 'InteractiveConsole', 'InterpreterInterface', 'StartServer', 'bob']`
+        usernames = ['jimbo', 'giltson98', 'derekf', 'WhatSup', 'NicolEye', 'swei45', 'BaseInterpreterInterface', 'BaseStdIn', 'Command', 'ExecState', 'InteractiveConsole', 'InterpreterInterface', 'StartServer', 'bob']

     Ask the user for their username.
 If the username is in the above list of authorised users, print "Access granted", otherwise print "Access denied".

 3.  **List comprehensions**
     Download/copy [list_comprehensions.py](list_comprehensions.py)
-    and see how the first two list comprehensions work.
+    and see how the example list comprehensions work.
-    Complete the TODOs, creating two more list comprehensions to:

-    a.  create a list of integers from a list of strings

-    b.  create a list of all of the full_names in lowercase
+    Write more list comprehensions (not loops) by completing the TODOs in the code.

 # Do-from-scratch Exercises

-### "Quick Pick" Lottery Ticket Generator**
+### "Quick Pick" Lottery Ticket Generator

+Create the file **quick_picks.py**
 Write a program that asks the user how many "quick picks" they wish to generate.
 The program then generates that many lines of output.
 Each line consists of 6 random numbers between 1 and 45.
 These values should be stored as CONSTANTS.

-**Each line should not contain any repeated number.**
+- **Each line (quick pick) should not contain any repeated number.**

-Make sure your numbers are unique.
-**Each line of numbers should be displayed in sorted (ascending) order.**
+- **Each line of numbers should be displayed in sorted (ascending) order.**

-**Note:** Python's random module has a **sample()** function, which returns a selection from a list.
+**Note:** Python's random module has a `sample()` function, which returns a selection from a list.
 This is a nice way to solve this problem... but it's too easy :) Do not use it for this program.